eddy-guo/localweather/README.md

 After hitting "Allow", you're all set!
 Never forget your umbrella ever again 😎

+## Acknowledgements

 OpenWeatherMap API ( https://openweathermap.org/current ) for Temperature and Weather Condition data.

-Implemented Heroku's API (https://cors-anywhere.herokuapp.com/) to run the application on a local server.
+Implemented Heroku's API ( https://cors-anywhere.herokuapp.com ) as a proxy to make requests as a local host.